Albuquerque Distracted Driving Accident Attorney

 Social Media and Online Activity

-Luckily, in this digital age, the exact times and dates of a driver’s online presence can easily be established.
-By checking social media accounts, user posts, and image timestamps your Albuquerque car accident lawyer can establish any online activities (aka distractions) in the moments before the accident.
+Fortunately, in this digital age, the exact times and dates of a driver’s online presence can be easily established.
+By checking social media accounts, user posts, and image timestamps, your Albuquerque distracted driving accident lawyer can establish any online activities (aka distractions) in the moments before the accident.

 Dashcam/Traffic Camera Footage